Switch (2011 film): Plot

-At the police station, Sophie tries to convince the investigators that she is not Serteaux, but any evidence that would prove her true identity seems to have been destroyed overnight.
-Sophie explains that she thinks she must have been drugged.
-In the apartment, investigators find a passport with Sophie’s photo, in the name of Bénédicte Serteaux.
-All traces of the Switch website, and Sophie’s flight to Paris, have disappeared from the internet.
-Neighbours identify Sophie’s photo as that of Bénédicte, and so does Bénédicte’s mother.
-Sophie is in despair.
-She gives the investigators her Montreal address and begs them to make enquiries there.
-The lead detective, Forgeat, asks her why, if she is from Montreal, she does not have an accent.
-Sophie tells him she lived in France with her parents until she was 12.

-Sophie is taken for a psychiatric assessment, as Benedicte’s records show that she has a history of mental problems, suicide attempts and criminal behaviour.
-Sophie asks the police to check her blood group against that of Bénédicte, but it turns out they both have the same rare blood type, which only further convinces the detective that Sophie is in fact Bénédicte.
-She is about to be temporarily committed to a psychiatric ward, while further investigations are carried out in Montreal, but in despair Sophie begs Forgeat to take her to a dentist, believing this will reveal that work done on her teeth is not of French origin.
-At the dentist’s office, Sophie grabs a scalpel and holds it to the dentist’s neck.
-She tells Forgeat to unfasten her handcuffs and handcuff himself to a pipe.
-Then she grabs his gun, and Benedicte’s file, and makes her escape.

-On the run, a desperate Sophie hijacks a car and forces the driver, a young Japanese woman, to hand over her credit card and PIN.
-She tells the woman that the police have forced her to resort to these measures.
-She then drives off and eventually dumps the car, and withdraws money from the Japanese woman’s bank account.
+In the apartment, investigators find a passport with Sophie's photo, in the name of Bénédicte Serteaux.
+All traces of the Switch website, and Sophie's flight to Paris, have disappeared from the internet.
+Neighbours identify Sophie's photo as that of Bénédicte, and so does Bénédicte's mother.
+Sophie is taken for a psychiatric assessment, as Bénédicte's records show that she has a history of mental problems, suicide attempts and criminal behaviour.
+In despair, Sophie begs the lead detective on the case, Forgeat, to take her to a dentist as she believes this will reveal that work done on her teeth is not of French origin.
+At the dentist's office, Sophie manages to escape by grabbing a scalpel and forcing the detective to handcuff himself to a pipe.
+She then grabs his gun, and Bénédicte's file, and makes her escape.
+On the run, a desperate Sophie hijacks a car and forces the driver, to hand over their credit card and PIN.
+She then drives off and eventually dumps the car, and withdraws money from the bank account.

-Sophie takes the Metro to another area, where she finds a small shop selling a variety of items, including clothes.
-She buys a change of clothes and a cell phone.
-The shop owner suspects she is running away from something or someone, but he is sympathetic to her.
-Then Sophie checks into a small hotel for the night.

 Meanwhile, in Montreal, a woman wearing a headscarf and sunglasses arrives on a flight from Paris.
-She tells the taxi driver to take her to Sophie’s address, stopping only to collect a package from a delivery office.
-Later, detectives arrive at Sophie’s house to question this woman, but she says she is Sophie Malaterre and they believe her.
+Later, detectives question this woman, but she says she is Sophie Malaterre and they believe her.